andeya/faygo/README.md

 HTTP(UNIX socket)                             | `unix_http`
 HTTPS/HTTP2(TLS on UNIX socket)               | `unix_https`

 - Support single-service & single-listener, single-service & multi-listener, multi-service & multi-listener and so on.
-The configuration of multiple services is independent of each other.
+The config of multiple services is independent of each other.
 - The high-performance router based on `httprouter` supports both chain and tree registration styles; supports flexible static file router (such as DirFS, RenderFS, MarkdownFS, etc.).
 - Support graceful shutdown and rebooting, provide fay tools which has new projects, hot compilation , meta programming function.
 - Use the most powerful `pongo2` as the HTML rendering engine.
 - Support near-LRU memory caching. (mainly used for static file cache)
 - Support cross-platform color log system, and has two output interface(console and file).
 - Support session management.
-- Support global gzip compression configuration.
+- Support global gzip compression config.
 - Support XSRF security filtering.
-- Most features try to use simple ini configurations to avoid unnecessary recompilation, and these profiles can be automatically assigned default values.
+- Most features try to use simple ini configs to avoid unnecessary recompilation, and these profiles can be automatically assigned default values.
 - Provide `gorm`, ` xorm`, `sqlx`, ` directSQL`, `Websocket`, ` ini`, `http client` and many other commonly used expansion packages.

 ![faygo handler multi-usage](https://github.com/henrylee2cn/faygo/raw/master/doc/MultiUsage.png)